wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 			- friend_foods = my_foods[:]
 		- -
 		- -
-		- Remember that each time you use pop(), the item you work with is no longer stored in the list. #space
+		- Remember that each time you use pop(), the item you work with is no longer stored in the list. #ñspace
 		- -
 		- -
 		- [List Comprehension]